-While the above formulations are powerful in their own right, they deal with infinite recursions and can be cumbersome for certain properties.
-This is a consequence of the time horizon approaching infinity, which causes an infinite amount of accumulated cost.
-We can however employ another tool which allows for reasoning about policies over finite time horizons (and finite cost), while still retaining the optimal policy of the infinite time horizon case.
+We wish to reason about finite costs, while still considering the optimal policy under an infinite time horizon.
 These corresponding finite costs are built around the renewal reward argument.
 Let c(s) be the minimum ratio over all possible policies of the expected cost incurred during a cycle of leaving and returning to state s and the expected time it takes to complete that cycle.
 Formally this is defined as follows.
 Let $R{p,s}$ be a random variable denoting the reward (or cost) earned over a single cycle of state s under policy p.
 A cycle of state s refers to the interval of time where the system begins in state s, leaves that state, and then returns to it at some point in the future, which completes the cycle.
 Furthermore, let $T{p,s}$ be a random variable denoting the amount of time it takes to complete a cycle of s under policy p.
-Given the set of all stable policies $\mathcal{P}$ , along with these two random variables, c(s) can be defined as
+Given the set of all stable policies \mathcal{P} , along with these two random variables, c(s)can be defined as